UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 sudo ufw enable
 sudo ufw status verbose
 ```
+> [!TIP]
+> If you have a mutli machine setup (i.e. laptop and raspberry pi) you will need to run on both devices.

 If you ever want to remove this config run:
 ```
 sudo ufw delete allow 7400:7500/udp